-Rather than posting individual documents to Blackboard Learn, or emailing them to students, you are encouraged to use links to those documents.
+Rather than posting individual documents to the Learning Management System (LMS), or emailing them to students, you are encouraged to use links to those documents.
 This is always the safer route to prevent violation of copyright.

 Linking to electronic books

 - Step 1: Access an electronic book in the Library Catalogue.

 - Step 2: Under the item’s "Details,” click on “Export” to locate the "Permalink" URL.

 - Step 3: Copy the "Permalink" URL.
 This provides a permanent link to the record in the Library Catalogue, from which users may connect to the full-text e-book.

 Note: Due to licensing limitations, vendors may restrict the number of concurrent users of an e-book at a given time.
 If the number of concurrent users is limited, it will be indicated once connected to the e-book's platform.